 Use systems thinking to analyse complex challenges to sustainable development, such as resource extraction and use, biodiversity loss and protection, or economic growth and social inequalities.

 Apply analytical approaches from different research fields and improve your understanding of subjects outside your academic background.

 Enhance your critical and reflective thinking on the opportunities of and challenges to achieving sustainable development by learning about alternative visions and building future scenarios.

 Co-create sustainable futures in a highly diverse group of international students with different academic backgrounds.

 Gain practical experience through in-depth method courses and internships.

 The programme leads to a Master of Science (120 credits) with Sustainable Development as the main field of study.

-Second semester You will study how society's structure influences our ability to achieve sustainable development.
+During your second semester, you will study how society's structure influences our ability to achieve sustainable development.
 The studies embrace global issues, decision-making processes and interdisciplinary methods.
 You will use your knowledge in a case study that you pursue together with the other students.

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.

-a statement of purpose (1 page).
+a statement of purpose.